gocom/danpu/README.md

 * Added: Rah\Danpu\BaseInterface.
 * Added: Support for filtering tables by prefix.
 * Added: Option to get configuration values from the Rah\Danpu\Dump class.
+* Added: Generated dump file now ends to linefeed.
+* Changed: Writes the DSN to the dump header instead of the old database property and host.

 ### Version 2.5.0 - 2013/05/22